SalomePlatform/adao/doc/en/snippets/Variant_3DVAR.rst

     pair: Variant ; 3DVAR-PSAS

 Variant
-  *Predifined name*.
+  *Predefined name*.
 This key allows to choose one of the possible variants for the main algorithm.
-The default variant is the original "3DVAR", and the possible ones are
+The default variant is the original "3DVAR", and the possible choices are
   "3DVAR" (Classical 3D Variational analysis),
   "3DVAR-VAN" (3D Variational Analysis with No inversion of B), "3DVAR-Incr" (Incremental 3DVAR),